-In the media industry, Caroline has had features, profiles, theatre and film reviews published in National Geographic, The Guardian (UK), Caribbean Beat, The Caribbean Review of Books, Discover Trinidad & Tobago, CariVele, the Trinidad Express, OUTLISH, the Williams Record, the Williams Literary Review, AfterEllen, and ArtsHub (UK).
-She was a writer and producer for the C-TV (now TTT) documentary series Iere Vibe for Diefferent Style Flims (created and directed by Danielle Dieffenthaller), as well as for the Women in Pan web-series (produced by Maria Nunes and Mark Loquan), and has scripted a number of TV specials, web series, radio and television commercials, and documentary shorts.
-She also works in digital marketing (including content strategy, website development, search engine optimisation and digital/social media marketing), freelancing or volunteering with other small businesses and nonprofits.
-She’s is currently the editor for Caribbean Beat, and has served as editor for several editions of Discover Trinidad & Tobago, as well as editing book projects for imprint Prospect Press.
+In the media industry, Caroline has written features, profiles, theatre and film reviews for National Geographic, The Guardian (UK), Caribbean Beat, The Caribbean Review of Books, Discover Trinidad & Tobago, CariVele, the Trinidad Express, OUTLISH, the Williams Record, the Williams Literary Review, AfterEllen, and ArtsHub (UK).
+She was a writer and producer for the C-TV (now TTT) documentary series Iere Vibe (created and directed by Danielle Dieffenthaller), as well as for the Women in Pan web-series (produced by Maria Nunes and Mark Loquan), and has scripted a number of TV specials, web series, radio and television commercials, and documentary shorts.
+She works as the managing editor at Media & Editorial Projects Ltd (MEP) — serving as the editor for Caribbean Beat and Discover Trinidad & Tobago, as well as editing book projects for imprint Prospect Press.
 Digital marketing is often a strong component of all the work she undertakes.
 For a full list of writing credits, click here.

 Performing arts work (theatre, film, TV, commercials & voiceovers)

-Caroline’s stage work as an actor and singer ranges from (western) classical texts, musical theatre and opera; to contemporary drama and comedy; experimental theatre; and original Caribbean musicals.
+Caroline’s stage work as an actor and singer ranges from (western) classical texts, musical theatre and opera; to contemporary drama and comedy; experimental theatre; original one-woman shows; and Caribbean musicals.
 She has also worked in film, television, online video, and voiced and appeared in a number of radio and television commercials.
-Beyond performance, she has worked as a director, writer, script editor/developer, in addition to working in arts administrative roles (more below).
-Very often, she wears several of those hats at once — working both on stage/screen and behind the scenes helping the projects come to fruition and find audiences.
+Beyond performance, she has worked as a director, writer, and script editor/developer, in addition to working in arts administrative roles.
+Very often, she wears several of those hats at once — working both on stage/screen and behind the scenes in production helping the projects come to fruition and find audiences.
 For a full list of performing arts credits, click here.